 Cold Brewing is THE Secret to the Very Best Iced Tea

 To make iced tea, I used to steep tea in hot water then pour ice and cold water into a pitcher.
 Sometimes the tea would be bitter and I would need to add sugar.

-Let me tell you about cold brewed tea.
+Let me tell you about cold brewing tea.
 It’s how you should ALWAYS make iced tea.
-It’s so good that it’s a game changer.
+It’s so so good and it’s a complete game changer.

 I like to make about 2-3 day’s worth at a time (two tall weck jars).
 Every couple of days, I’ll start a new batch so that it’s ready once I’ve finished the previous batch.